Sylvester Stallone’s Daughter Sistine Poses Half-Naked For ‘Love’ Magazine

 — LOVE MAGAZINE (@THELOVEMAGAZINE) January 11, 2017

-As attention continues to rise to the Sistine, Sophia, and Scarlet, the more interference in their personal life by paparazzi they receive.
-Recently, as they were checking in at the airport with their mother Jennifer Flavin, reporters approached them asking if they are considering to participate in the reality TV-show in the future.
-Ladies showed their good manners, politely responding that they are not considering such option.
-TMZ reporter followed with the question how they can compare themselves to the Kardashians, which made Sophia laugh and respond “No, we’re Stallones […] I don’t think we’re like them.”
+As attention continues to rise for Sistine, Sophia, and Scarlet, the more interference in their personal life by paparazzi they receive.
+Recently, as they were checking in at the airport with their mother Jennifer Flavin, reporters approached them asking if they are considering to participate in a reality TV show in the future.
+The ladies showed their good manners, politely responding that they are not considering such option.
+A TMZ reporter then asked how they can compare themselves to the Kardashians, which made Sophia laugh and respond, “No, we’re Stallones […] I don’t think we’re like them.”

-To continue following Sylvester Stallone’s daughters glamours lifestyle join them on Instagram, where they post their’s extensive wardrobes, pictures with their famous father, and showing off other perks of being born in the Hollywood family.
-It’s no wonder that they have thousands of followers, who watch their every step.
+To continue following Sylvester Stallone’s daughters’ glamorous lifestyle, join them on Instagram, where they post their extensive wardrobes, pictures with their famous father, and other perks of being born in the Hollywood family.
+It’s no wonder that they have thousands of followers who watch their every step.
 Well, it shouldn’t be very hard for them as they are used to being on the red carpet with their well-known father.